Dubrovnik’s nickname is Pearl of the Adriatic, one of the most visited coastal destinations.

 In local lore, it’s believed that Dubrovnik was founded in the 7th century.
 The town began to grow and prosper under Byzantine Empire rule, and then between the 14th century and 1808, it was ruled as a free state.

 During the 15th and 16th centuries, it peaked, and many buildings in the old city date from this period.

 The old town is the top attraction, but there are beaches in the city too if you’d like to combine sightseeing with lazy days on the beach.

 The Old Town

-The Old Town is by far the best and most visited attraction in Dubrovnik.
+The Old Town is the best and most visited attraction in Dubrovnik.

-Whether you appreciate it for the historical value – it is one of the best-preserved medieval cities in the world – for the architecture itself, or simply for the pleasant ambience and atmosphere it has, you’ll love Dubrovnik’s old town!
+Whether you appreciate its historical value – one of the best-preserved medieval cities in the world – for the architecture itself or simply for its pleasant ambience and atmosphere, you’ll love Dubrovnik’s old town!

 Contained within walls, the old town of Dubrovnik has remained compact and, therefore, easy to get around on foot.